-To prevent problems which can be caused by oil entering the cylinder from the sump, keep the outboard motor in the attitude shown when transporting and storing it.
-If storing or transporting the outboard motor on its side (not upright), put it on a cushion alter draining the engine oil.
-Do not place the outboard motor on its side before the cooling water has

-• Do not place the outboard motor on its side before the cooling water has drained from it completely, otherwise water may enter the cylinder through the exhaust port and cause engine trouble.
+- To prevent problems which can be caused by oil entering the cylinder from the sump, keep the outboard motor in the attitude shown when transporting and storing it.
+If storing or transporting the outboard motor on its side (not upright), put it on a cushion alter draining the engine oil. - Do not place the outboard motor on its side before the cooling water has drained from it completely, otherwise water may enter the cylinder through the exhaust port and cause engine trouble.